ThaliaBee/file-classifier/README_EN.md

 Automatically moves files in a folder into categorized subfolders based on file extension.
 Target folder names are fully customizable.

+## Background

+I used to dump all my downloaded files into a single folder.
+Over time it became a mess, so I built this tool to sort everything out automatically.

 ## Usage

 ### Option 1: Double-click